 Still, if you can do it, more power to you.

 It’s also a club that produces really solid distance.
-The face is explosive which means that you should find longer distance even off pretty minimal swing speeds.
+The face is explosive, which means that you should find a long distance, even off pretty minimal swing speeds.

 I also had a hard time finding out if the club is USGA permitted.
 Ordinarily, that’s not much of a concern.
-However, anytime you get concept clubs (drivers that make departures from typical design themes) it is something to be concerned about.
+However, anytime you get concept clubs (drivers that make departures from typical design themes), it is concerned.

 Hopefully, there’s no issue, but right now, it’s hard to say.

 - Attractive design concept.